marekful/webscp/README.md

 * Option to keep or replace existing files on the remote in case of conflict
 * Keep track of remote operations or cancel them through the UI

-## Installation
+## Compatibility & Installation

-WebSCP requires Docker to run.
+WebSCP is compatible with newer (64bit) MacOS (Intel, M1, M2) and Linux (Intel, ARM) and it requires Docker ([Mac](https://docs.docker.com/desktop/install/mac-install/), [Linux](https://docs.docker.com/engine/install/)) to run.

 See sample configuration and installation instructions on [GitHub](https://github.com/marekful/webscp/tree/main/install).